List of Coronation Street characters introduced in 2006: DS Phil Campbell

 Detective Sergeant Phil Campbell is a police officer.
 Campbell is first seen investigating a hit-and-run accident in which an elderly man was killed.
 He arrests Steve McDonald (Simon Gregson) for causing death by dangerous driving and Steve implicates his girlfriend Ronnie Clayton (Emma Stansfield) who is the actual culprit and is subsequently arrested.
 The following month, Campbell questions Danny Baldwin (Bradley Walsh) on suspicion of fraud after it is revealed he had forged a will in order to get his father Mike (Johnny Briggs), who suffered from Alzheimer's disease, to leave him his factory.
-In January 2007, Campbell arrests Tracy Barlow (Kate Ford) and charges her with assaulting Charlie Stubbs (Bill Ward).
+Campbell arrests Tracy Barlow (Kate Ford) and charges her with assaulting Charlie Stubbs (Bill Ward).
 After Charlie dies of his injuries, Campbell charges Tracy with murder.
 Campbell questions Tracy's neighbours Claire Peacock (Julia Haworth) and Gail Platt (Helen Worth) both of whom claim Charlie was subjecting Tracy to domestic violence and abuse.
-Campbell also questions Charlie's friend Jason Grimshaw (Ryan Thomas) who tells them that Tracy staged a deliberate row in order to get the police involved.
+Campbell also questions Charlie's employee Jason Grimshaw (Ryan Thomas) who tells them that Tracy staged a deliberate row in order to get the police involved.
 David Platt (Jack P. Shepherd) later visits the police station and tells Campbell that he witnessed Tracy kill Charlie in self-defence after he had attacked her with a knife.
 David also tells Campbell that Charlie had attempted to abduct him in his van and had also attempted to drown him in his bathtub.
 Campbell later speaks to Liam Connor (Rob James-Collier) who witnessed the abduction attempt and Maria Sutherland (Samia Ghadie) who witnessed the attempted drowning and they both back David's story up.
 Campbell was last seen investigating the arson attack at Leanne Battersby's (Jane Danson) restaurant "Valandros" committed by chef Paul Clayton (Tom Hudson).
 After Paul reports himself and Leanne to the police, Campbell arrests Leanne and questions her but her boyfriend Dan Mason (Matthew Crompton) gives her an alibi.

 In October 2004, Cargill played a police officer called DC Paul Campbell, who arrested Dev (Jimmi Harkishin) and Sunita Alahan (Shobna Gulati) on their wedding day, Dev on suspicion of being an illegal immigrant and Sunita for falsely marrying to gain a visa.
 It is not known whether this was supposed to be the same character under a different name.